 (a) Evaluate the performance reporting system as requested.
 (11 marks) (b) Evaluate the relationship between FF's mission, CSFs and KPIs a reasons, any changes that could be made to its CSFs and KPIs.
-(15 marks) (c) Evaluate South division's benchmarked position against the Wes given in the scenario and the approach to benchmarking used. t division using the KPIs (14 marks) [Total: 40 Marks]
+(15 marks) (c) Evaluate South division's benchmarked position against the Wes given in the scenario and the approach to benchmarking used. t division using the KPIs (14 marks) given in the scenario and the approach to benchinarking used.
+[Total: 40 Marks]